jjthegomes/jjthegomes/README.md

 I am interested in traveling around the world as a digital nomad then live in another country.

-Life is a journey, not a competition, let's grow up together :wink:
 ### Some achievements and experiences
 - [x] - 6 months as support at AuE Solutions